NativeScript/NativeScript/Readme.md

 The BCL solution relies on a custom build task used to filter and rename the compiled javascript files by platform.
 E.g. the file `application.android.js`, containing the actual platform-specific implementation will become `application.js`.
+There is also the .impl suffix for files where we have definition and implementation file with the same name, e.g.:

+file-system.d.ts
+file-system.impl.ts

+This is done to force the typescript compiler in Visual Studio to feed its definitions from the *.d.ts file rather than the implementation one.
+The build task removes this private suffix and the final output is

+files-system.js

 The BCL itself uses a pre-built copy of the task, residing in the `Build/lib` folder.

 ### BuildTasks solution